-There is no need to Install anything for the Suprtool2 Interface on HP-UX.
+There is no need to Install anything for the Suprtool2 Interface.
 We provide two files for PA_RISC machines.
 Suprcall.o and Suprcall.sl, a simple object file an a shared library.
 The PA_RISC files can be found in the lib directory whereever you have installed the Robelle software, typically /opt/robelle/lib.